alloverse/docs/specifications/README.md

 An agent is code that can spawn entities, and communicates to a place on behalf of the entities it owns.
 Thus, all these are agents:

-* The place itself (referenced in requests with a null/empty string entity id)
+* The place itself (referenced in requests with "place" magic entity id)
 * any visor (represented as the allonet connection to the place)
 * any app (also represented as its allonet connection)

-Every connected agent has to spawn its "avatar" entity as part of its `ANNOUNCE` message, so that it has a representation in a room and can be communicated with (or terminated, in the case of apps).
+Every connected agent has to spawn its "avatar" entity as part of its `ANNOUNCE` message, so that it has a representation in a place and can be communicated with (or terminated, in the case of apps).

 When an agent disconnects from a place, all its entities are removed from the